ABOUT EDITAS MEDICINE

 Elliott served as Senior Vice President and Head of Global Development and R&D Strategy and Operations at Amgen from 2014-2021.
 Prior to Amgen, he was a Senior Vice President at Bristol Myers Squibb, where he held various R&D positions of increasing responsibility during his 17-year tenure at the company.

-Elliott currently serves on the Board of Omega Therapeutics, Inc. and NuCana plc, both public biotechnology companies.
-In addition, he is a Venture Partner at 5AM Venture Management, LLC, and is a co-founder and former Chief Executive Officer of the Intrepid Alliance, an industry-led non-profit consortium whose objective is to accelerate the development of small molecule therapeutics for potential viral pandemic agents.
+Elliott currently serves on the Board of Omega Therapeutics, Inc. and NuCana plc, both public biotechnology companies, and Kinaset Therapeutics.
+In addition, he is a Venture Partner at 5AM Venture Management, LLC, and a Senior Advisor at Boston Consulting Group.

 Elliott received his B.A. in History from Yale College and an M.D. from the Yale School of Medicine, where he also completed fellowship training in internal medicine, nephrology, and clinical research.